technowledgy/vue-postgrest/docs/api/index.md

 - **Details:**

-  If set to `'exact'`, we request the total amount of items in the database that fit the filter query (disabled by default due to performance considerations).
+  If set to `'exact'`, we request the total amount of items in the database that fit the filter query (disabled by default due to performance considerations) by setting the `Prefer` header accordingly.

+  See also [Limits and Pagination](http://postgrest.org/en/v7.0.0/api.html#exact-count) in the PostgREST documentation.

 - **Example:**